Home

 Visa Records Contact Information

 Please see below for the most likely location for information relating to visa matters.
 Please note: U.S. Embassies and Consulates do not accept FOIA or Privacy Act requests.
-All requests for Department of State visa records should be sent to the Office of Information Programs and Services.
+All requests for Department of State visa records should be sent to the Office of Information Access Programs Services.

 Requested Information Contact